The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

 Regional Education and Skills Program

 Eligible students will gain a unique opportunity to receive a financial contribution towards their tuition fees for a VET or University course of their choosing.
-Applications for the program are now open.
+All remaining RESP places have now been filled and applications have closed.

 Advanced Apprenticeship Program

 Similar to the traditional apprenticeship model, students are paid by an employer to undertake structured on-the-job training as part of their course requirements.
-Applications have closed for Term 1 2024.
+Applications have closed for 2024.

 Search your postcode